wp-plugins/wp-appointment-schedule-booking-system/readme.txt

 = FEATURES: =
 - Make appointment schedule bookings in friendly booking interface - select the date(s) and fill form fields.
 - Prevent of double booking for already reserved schedule time (1 booking per 1 schedule or time slot for a venue).
+- Add/Edit/Manage Booking from Admin Interface.
+- Insert Booking Calendar into any Post/Page using ShortCode [appoint_sccalendar].
+- You can block specific dates.
+- Pretty modern administration interface.
+- Supports both am/pm and military time.
+- Allows defining the working days, the exact time slots available
+- calendar and date picker are automatically configured according to admin working day and time slot settings.
+- Allows defining the product name at PayPal, the currency, tax,administrator email and the PayPal language.
+- Variety of services to choose from - wordpress appointment schedule booking software lets you set many services options: An appointment at your office or at your client's location or anywhere.
+- Colors customization - wordpress appointment schedul booking plugin lets you brand the appointment color so it would perfectly fit your website's colors and theme.
+- Unlimited number of appointments, unlimited number of clients.
+- venue, service, schedule, and timeslots are unlimited and fully dynamic. so you can set according to your need.
+- Calendar management - Manage your availability and mark times when you are not available on your appointment calendar.
+- Block busy time and holidays.
+- Set the length of time slot for each service.
+- Multiple-currency support.
+- Show appointments / schedules in the daily, weekly or monthly view.
+- Easily add, edit or delete appointment in WP Admin.
+- automatically page created and shortcode copied to page to generate calendar and payment process related pages. so its really easy to install and configure.
+- and much more coming soon...

 = Additional Features Available with the Pro (paid) version only =
 - Free Installation Service